 - Master’s degree programmes for professional development

 - Supplementary teaching degree programmes

 - International degree programmes taught in English

-- You must provide proof of basic knowledge of German equivalent to level B1 according to the Common European Framework of Reference for Languages.
+In addition, you must provide proof of a sound knowledge of German equivalent to level B1 according to the Common European Framework of Reference for Languages.
 The following certificates are accepted as proof: